lbrito1/blog/content/posts/2021-08-20-efficient_resource_distribution.md

 So the problem is: you have a set of _consumers_ that use the _same resource_, for which you have a static budget.
 The consumers all solve the same problem, more or less (i.e. have the same _output_), but come in different _types_ that have different _productivities_ (defined as _output per resource consumption_).
 Additionally, although the consumer types solve the same problem, we want consumers to be as diverse as possible -- we can't just pick the best performing one and go with that.

 First thought that comes to mind is _this seems ordinary enough; there must be an easy, well-known solution_.
 There might be, but I couldn't find any that was simple and effective for this use case.
-Closest I got were [PID controllers](https://www.wikiwand.com/en/PID_controller), which solve a similar problem, but 1) probably doesn't solve the entire problem here, and 2) seems complicated.
+Closest I got were [PID controllers](https://www.wikiwand.com/en/PID_controller), which solve a similar problem, but probably doesn't solve the entire problem here (and also seems complicated).

 I gave the problem some thought and came up with a reasonable solution that has been working well for a year now.

 The problem boils down to two parts:

-1) Consistently keeping track of productivity among the different consumer types;
+1. Consistently keeping track of productivity among the different consumer types;
-2) Deciding how to share the resource among the consumers.
+2. Deciding how to share the resource among the consumers.

 The concept that glues both parts is that of the _cycle_ -- a repeating time period in which we measure productivity and distribute resources to be shared within that time frame, until the next cycle comes up and everything is recalculated.